Give a man a gun, and he can rob a bank. Give a man a bank, and he can rob the world.

 Are you or someone you are related to in the armed forces?
 If so, you might be eligible to apply to become a member of one of the top credit unions for small businesses.

 Navy Federal Credit Union is a top choice because its branches are plentiful and there is a credit union business account worth drooling over.
-It takes only minutes to open up an account over the phone for people who are eligible.
+It takes only minutes to open up an account over the phone for people who are eligible, which can compliment VA benefits nicely.

 You will need the access number or military ID of the person you know in the armed forces in order to get an account.
 Once you do, you will qualify for interest-bearing checking and savings accounts.